-In addition, we use a 10GB movie rating data [12] that consists of user ranking information and a 7GB wiki category links data [13] that includes the information about wiki page categories, as the input to the above five benchmarks.
+In addition, we use different sizes of movie rating data [12] that consists of user ranking information and wiki category links data [13] that includes the information about wiki page categories, as the input to the above five benchmarks.
+A 10GB movie rating data and a 7GB wiki category data are used as input for experiments in the homogeneous cluster.
+And experiments under the heterogeneous cluster use a 8GB movie rating data and a 8GB wiki category data as inputs.